-When babies are about 10 months old, they may suddenly produce their first recognisable words.
+There is a fairly broad time scale in which babies start to talk.
+First words can be anywhere between 9 and 18 months.
 More often than not, the very first words are “Da-da” and “Ma-ma.”
 These utterances are really abbreviations of words.
 “Ba” is short for bottle, “cuh” for cup, “mo” for more and “soo” for shoe.
 For the time being, simple sounds like these are all a baby can manage, and they’re easy enough for parents to translate.

 2. Understanding what you say